skyrim-multiplayer/skymp/docs/docs_server_ports_usage.md

 - Non-configurable
 - Equals `(Main Port + 1)` if its value is non-default

-## WebSocket Communication Port

-Used by the embedded browser to communicate with the backend.

-- Protocol is WebSocket
-- Default value is 8080
-- Non-configurable
-- Equals `(Main Port + 2)` if its value is non-default

 ## WebPack DevServer Port

 If you run the WebPack dev server and the skymp server on the same machine, the skymp server would proxy UI requests to the WebPack dev server.